Naagar/naagar.github.io/content/authors/admin/_index.md

       - ii.)
 Designing a flow for the corn seed’s automatic labeling and classification using generative models and active learning.
       - iii.)
 Panoptic Segmentation Models for the India Driving Dataset.
       - iv.)
-Conn seed image dataset for advancement in food and agriculture development, -details, code link
+Conn seed image dataset for advancement in food and agriculture development -details, code link
   - position: Teaching Assistant,
     company_name: IIIt-Hyderabad
     company_url: 'https://iiit.ac.in/'